September is Pet Pain Awareness Month

 is often a dull, aching pain that increases gradually over time.
 Since chronic pain starts slowly and gradually increases with time, our pets do not always exhibit obvious pain.
-Many dogs and cats adjust, tolerate, and accept chronic pain, so often there are few clues.
+Many dogs and cats adjust, tolerate, and accept chronic pain, so often there are few clues to observe.

 While some of the signs of chronic pain are similar in dogs and cats, many times they do not exhibit pain in the same way and it is important to recognize the possible signs of chronic pain.